apache/maven-site/content/markdown/guides/plugin/guide-java-plugin-development.md

  - If you need to run the latest version of a plugin installed in your local repository, you can omit its version number.
 So just use "`mvn sample.plugin:hello-maven-plugin:sayhi`" to run your plugin.

  - You can assign a shortened prefix to your plugin, such as `mvn hello:sayhi`.
-This is done automatically if you follow the convention of using `$\{prefix\}-maven-plugin` (or `maven-$\{prefix\}-plugin` if the plugin is part of the Apache Maven project).
+This is done automatically if you follow the convention of using `${prefix}-maven-plugin` (or `maven-${prefix}-plugin` if the plugin is part of the Apache Maven project).
 You may also assign one through additional configuration - for more information see [ Introduction to Plugin Prefix Mapping](../introduction/introduction-to-plugin-prefix-mapping.html).

  - Finally, you can also add your plugin's groupId to the list of groupIds searched by default.
-To do this, you need to add the following to your `$\{user.home\}/.m2/settings.xml` file:
+To do this, you need to add the following to your `${user.home}/.m2/settings.xml` file:

 ```
 <pluginGroups>